Task-based adaptive multiresolution for time-space multi-scale reaction-diffusion systems on multi-core architectures

-When the coefficients $\varepsilon_i(x)$ in (\ref{thesystem}) are constant, it is possible to reduce the amount of memory necessary to store the matrix associated to diffusion, and lower the memory bandwidth requirements of the program.
-For that, we remark that the coefficients fall into $3$ types, describing either a link between $2$ same level nodes, a link to upper level or to lower level.
-Given the types of the unknowns linked to a given node, and the level $l$ of the node, one immediately knows the coefficient associated up to a factor $1/2^l$.
-We use the data structure shown at Figure \ref{newdata}: the array \textit{P} contains pointers to the beginning of lines in the matrix ; the array \textit{K} contains lines descriptions.
-The first integer of a line description is a 32 bits integer word, which contains the level $l$ of the node, and the number of connections to level $l$, $l+1$ and $l-1$.
-The following integers give the connections.
-Figure \ref{newdata1} shows a typical line description, followed by the corresponding ranks of the nodes.
+When the diffusion coefficients, $\varepsilon_i(x)$ in (\ref{thesystem}), are constant, it is possible to further reduce the amount of memory necessary to store the matrix entries associated with the diffusion problem, leading to lower memory bandwidth requirements for the program.
+Notice that for a given node, the matrix entries defined by the spatial discretization of the Laplace operator can have three possible values, depending on whether the neighboring nodes belong to the same, upper or lower grid-level.
+We therefore use the data structure shown in Figure \ref{newdata}.
+It consists of two arrays; the array \textit{A} contains pointers to the beginning of lines in the second array $K$, where each line corresponds to one node in the adapted grid.
+The array \textit{K} contains \emph{line descriptors}, one for each node in the adapted grid, defined as follows.
+The first integer of a line descriptor is a 32-bit integer, containing the grid-level $j$ of the current node, followed by the number of neighboring nodes at grid-level $j$, $j+1$, and $j-1$, as shown in Figure \ref{newdata}.
+The following integers then indicate the corresponding neighboring nodes.
+As an illustration, Figure \ref{newdata1} shows a typical line descriptor.

-\paragraph{Comparison with CSR matrices} We compare the performance of the solution of $D_{\Delta t}$ using \textsc{Rock4} with the classical \textsc{csr} data structure and our compact storage, applied to the (BZ) problem (Figure \ref{cpmat}).
-In $2$ dimensional computations, matrices are quite small, and the gain using compact storage is negligible; unlike dimension $3$ where the compact storage structure is clearly beneficial.
+Table \ref{cpmat} compares the wall-clock times obtained when computing one diffusion step with the classical \texttt{CSR} data structure and the aforementioned compact storage, for the BZ model.
+Simulations on the Haswell platform were performed using $20$ cores and $40$ threads, whereas for Xeon Phi, $60$ cores and $240$ threads were considered.
+Computational gains are rather weak for two-dimensional simulations, for which the matrices remain relatively small.
+However, better performances are obtained with the compact structure when dealing with three-dimensional matrices.